This post may contain affiliate links. Read our disclosure page for full details.

-Seeing and experiencing things together.
+Seeing and experiencing things together is the best part of traveling as a couple.
 Having both traveled as singles, at some point we realized if one of us went somewhere without the other we spent a lot of time wishing the other person was there to share it.

 After a while you think you know everything about your spouse, but we still learn new things about each other when we travel.